MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/events-forms-grids.md

 ---
 title: "Events in forms and grids in model-driven apps| MicrosoftDocs"
-description: All client-side code is initiated by events.
+description: Events initiate all client-side code.
 In model-driven apps, you associate a specific function in a JavaScript library to be executed when an event occurs.
 This function is called an *event handler*.
 author: HemantGaur
 ms.author: hemantg
 ms.date: 07/08/2024